Shabana Azmi: Statement of protest against Safdar Hashmi's murder

 During the opening ceremony of the 12th International Film Festival of India (1989) at the Siri Fort auditorium in Delhi, organised by Information and Broadcasting Ministry, Azmi was asked onstage about directors, in her view, who had "brought out the best in her" as an actor.
 In response, she said, "My views on my directors and the new wave can be reserved for a later date.
 What is very important right now is that we've been distributing some leaflets in the audience.
 My fear is that not all the leaflets have been equally distributed.
 And so, I choose this occasion to read out our protest, please bear with me."
 As the audience applauded, she read a written statement calling out Indian National Congress (INC) for the murder of dramatist, cultural activist, and Communist Party of India (Marxist) member Safdar Hashmi.
-"We filmmakers and film lovers wish to register our protest against a system that on the one hand claims to promote creativity and on the other, connives in the murder of cultural activists," she said.Outside of the venue, actor Dilip Kumar stood in protest with Hashmi's photograph.
+"We filmmakers and film lovers wish to register our protest against a system that on the one hand claims to promote creativity and on the other, connives in the murder of cultural activists," she said.
+Outside of the venue, actor Dilip Kumar stood in protest with Hashmi's photograph.
 Azmi's statement echoed similar sentiments expressed by her peers, including Satyajit Ray, Ravi Shankar, Adoor Gopalakrishnan, Utpal Dutt, Krishna Sobti and Rajendra Yadav, who engaged in "public displays of solidarity" in weeks following the murder.

-H. K. L. Bhagat, the Minister of Information and Broadcasting at the time, was seen "refuting Azmi's allegations but very few people in the audience appeared to take his word seriously."
+H. K. L. Bhagat, the Minister of Information and Broadcasting at the time, was seen "refuting Azmi's allegations, but very few people in the audience appeared to take his word seriously."
 On 3 March 1989, during a Rajya Sabha session, Member of Parliament Chimanbhai Mehta requested Bhagat to clarify if an instruction had been issued to Doordarshan after Azmi's statement to prohibit her from appearing on the Doordarshan screen.
 Bhagat denied the existence of such instruction.

 Azmi has continued to bring attention to Hashmi's murder over the years.
 In 2015, she and Akhtar attended the 26th Safdar Hashmi Memorial, organised by Sahmat, a Delhi-based activist and artist collective.
 On Hashmi's 31st Shahaadat Divas (Martyrdom Day) in 2020, the couple joined a gathering of artists and workers in Sahibabad district of Jhandapur, Uttar Pradesh, to celebrate his memory.
 The event marked the launch of Sudhanva Deshpande's HallaBol: The Death and Life of Safdar Hashmi (2020) published by LeftWord.
 Addressing the audience, Azmi recited lines from her father's and Akhtar's poetry.
-She also said that being in Jhandapur was "special" because it reminded her of Hashmi, and of her own childhood spent accompanying her father to worker-rights meetings.
+She also said that being in Ghaziabad was "special" because it reminded her of Hashmi, and of her own childhood spent accompanying her father to worker-rights meetings.